wesone/woltage/README.md

 To remove a projection.
 You can not remove a projection that is currently active unless you set the optional `force` parameter to `true`.

+> Important:\
-> Important: removing a projection will not delete it's data from the store.
+Removing a projection will not delete its data from the store.

 ### start